Imafrah/Projects/README.md

 **Live Demo:** [To-Do List](https://imafrah.github.io/Practice-Projects/To-do-List/)

 ---
+3. Amazon Clone 📦
+A frontend-only clone of Amazon’s homepage built with HTML and CSS.
+It replicates the layout and design of Amazon but does not include backend functionality.

+Features:

+Amazon-style navigation bar and search bar.

+Product listing sections with images and titles.

+Footer section with quick links.

+Static design (no dynamic functionality).

+Optimized for laptop and desktop only.

+Tech Stack:

+HTML

+CSS

+Live Demo: Amazon Clone

 ## 🚀 Purpose of This Repository
 The main goal is to **practice, learn, and build** using different programming concepts and tools.